 But in 1936 there was a crack in the façade.
 Kolodney was found guilty of forcing women in his shop to work overtime.
 He received a paltry fine.
 A few subsequent attempts at unionization were thwarted.
 Kolodney insisted his workers were happy; ILGWU organizers said the workers were being intimidated.

 A few years later the U.S. Labor Department charged him with violations of wage and hour laws, including illegally withholding overtime pay.
 But what no state or federal investigators knew at the time was the magnitude of Kolodney’s criminal activities.A New Generation Organizes

-It was March 1941, and 21-year old Feigel Levine, who portrayed the guard, had staged this colorful protest to draw attention to the ILGWU’s re-appearance.
-She was later arrested for driving a sound truck up and down Capitol Avenue in front of Kolodney’s business.
+Feigel Levine, 21, portrayed the guard, and had staged this colorful protest to draw attention to the ILGWU’s re-appearance.
+The young organizer was later arrested for driving a sound truck up and down Capitol Avenue in front of Kolodney’s business.

 Kolodney was active too.
 He had four strikers arrested for assault and battery.
 Two of them, Mort Goodman and Ann Mascariella, were found guilty, based on accusations made by scabs.
 In July, Kolodney sued to limit the number of pickets in front of his plant.
 His motion was denied in Superior Court.

 Feigel Levine attended to the strikers’ needs and kept them in constant motion.
 She announced to the press that the strikers were doing quite well despite not receiving paychecks.
 In fact, Levine said, they were gaining weight.
 Photos of very healthy children on the picket line seemed to confirm that strikers’ families were not suffering malnutrition.Picketing lasted every work day, so the Union bought new shoes for all strikers.
 After 5 weeks, weekly strike pay increased from $10 to $20, along with a transportation stipend and a daily two- meal allowance.